smartrent/delux/README.md

   indicator.
 * Pattern - a low-level sequence of brightness and duration tuples for controlling one LED
-* Program priority - a user-provided name that determines which program is run when multiple are scheduled.
-For example, a program that gives the user feedback for pressing a button could take precedence over a program showing network connection status
+* Slot - a holder for a program.
+Slots are ordered so a program put in a higher priority slot will take precedence over one in a lower priority slot.
+For example, if there's a UI feedback slot and a network status slot, programs running in the UI feedback slot could take precedence.

 To give a flavor of how `delux` works, here's an example that configures `delux` with one green LED and then blinks it at 2 Hz: